-If you have experienced a pregnancy loss yourself, prior to fairly recent years:
+If you have experienced a pregnancy & infant loss yourself, prior to fairly recent years:

-- In honor both of your own loss, and/or the recent loss that was experienced by your loved one, you may wish to join our mentorship program.
+- In honor both of your own experience, and/or the recent loss that was experienced by your loved one, you may wish to join our mentorship program.

 - MISS Foundation offers grief support for grandparents (“AGAST”).